 There are several contraindications for the use of hormonal contraceptives:

-• having problems with the background;
+• presence of problems with the background;

 • taking antibiotics;